 While many food manufacturers (think: protein bars and sports drinks) have capitalized on this biologic reality, watermelon deserves a place as an au naturel post-workout beverage.
-The red fruit boasts an impressive list of nutrients — with some pretty unique properties — to keep sweaty gym-goers energized all year-round.
+The red fruit boasts an impressive list of nutrients — with some pretty unique properties — to keep sweaty gym-goers energized.

 Below are five reasons you should give watermelon a try: